wisskirchenj/recipe-server/README.md

 26.06.23 Image/artifact tag 0.3.0: Move to postgres-database.
 Implement Oauth2-authentication with oauth2-resource-server.
 Remove
 User management and register endpoint, since this will be handled by authorization server with OIDC.

+until 30.09.23 Add custom observability with actuator and Micrometer, add DemoController for rendering image media types.
+Setup http-client with token retrieval from Spring authorization server and bearer token authorization.
+Permit all actuator endpoints for demo purposes.
+Add custom metrics `recipe.not.found` for recipe not found requests.